peter88213/nvhelp-de/source/book_view.rst

 Titel, Beschreibung und Autor
 -----------------------------

-Titel und Beschreibung are displayed in an editable "index card".
+Titel und Beschreibung are displayed in an editable "Karteikarte".

-The editing of book title and author can be completed by pressing the ``Enter`` key.
+The editing of book Titel and author can be completed by pressing the ``Enter`` key.
 Changes to the description are applied when the mouse is clicked anywhere outside the text input field.

-After exporting the book to an *ODT* document, title and description appear in the document properties.
+After exporting the book to an *ODT* document, Titel and description appear in the document properties.

 .. figure:: _images/book_view08.png